2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in the Southwest Region

 Full Health Sciences & Services at Arizona State University - Skysong Report

-A rank of #5 on this year’s list means Arizona State University - Tempe is a great place for health sciences & services students working on their bachelor’s degree.
+Out of the 23 schools in the Southwest Region that were part of this year’s ranking, Arizona State University - Tempe landed the # 5 spot on the list.
 ASU - Tempe is a fairly large public school located in the medium-sized city of Tempe.

 After completing their Bachelor's Degree, health science graduates from ASU - Tempe carry an average student debtload of $23,431.
 The average monthly payment of a loan this size is about $533, assuming that the borrower is on a 10-year repayment plan.